 Children and young people's emotional wellbeing and mental health – facts and figures

 A collection of facts and figures regarding children and young people’s emotional health and wellbeing, access to services and government investment.
-They are correct as of January 2022.
+They are correct as of September 2023.

-Boys aged 6 to 10 years were more likely to have a probable mental disorder than girls (nearly double) but in 17 to 23 year olds, this pattern was reversed, with rates higher in young women than young men.
+Boys aged seven to 10 years were more likely to have a probable mental disorder than girls (nearly double) but in 17 to 23 year olds, this pattern was reversed, with rates higher in young women than young men.
 There is a less significant difference in 11-16 year olds.

 Over half of all mental health disorders start before the age of 14, with 75 per cent by 24 years of age.

-Although no one is immune from poor mental health some children are more likely to need help than others
+Although no one is immune from poor mental health some children are more likely to need help than others.

 Children and young people are more likely to have poor mental health if they experience some form of adversity, such as living in poverty, parental separation or financial crisis, where there is a problem with the way their family functions or whose parents already have poor mental health.